nikkikobako/MS1-Go-Vegan/README.md

 * For the large screen recipe page I amended to have 2 recipes per row, as the page looked very empty
 * For all sizes for the why go vegan page I have renoved the scroll option for the text
 * For the tablet screen why go vegan page I have amended to the same as mobile 1 column width as the screen looked to crowded
+* For the XL screen on the why page I added collapsable buttons as the text was different sizes

 ## My Features
 ????
 In this section, you should go over the different parts of your project, and describe each in a sentence or so.